jpolatnick/jpolatnick.github.io/books.md

 A wealth of information creates a poverty of attention.

+How people treat you is their karma; how you react is yours.
+-Wayne Dyer

+“Everything will be ok in the end.
+If it’s not okay, it’s not the end”

+If you believe it will work out, you'll see opportunities.
+If you believe it won't, you will see obstacles.
+I need both to be successful.

+Failure is the opportunity to begin again more intelligently.
+-Henry Ford

+Only the disciplined ones in life are free.
+If you are undisciplined, you are a slave to your moods and your passions.
+-Eliud Kipchoge

+It was the character that got us out of bed, the commitment that moved us into action, and discipline that enabled us to follow through.
+-Zig Ziglar

+If you really want to do something, you'll find a way.
+If you don't, you'll find an excuse.
+-Jim Rohn

+(who you are) - (who you want to be) = what you do.
+Make that = 0.

+Keep faith.
+The most amazing things in life tend to happen right at the moment you're about to give up hope.

+The person who masters himself through self-control and discipline is truly undefeatable.
+-Buddha

+My energy is my most valuable resource.

+Come what may, all bad fortune is to be conquered by endurance. - Vergil

+He who conquers others is strong.
+He who conquers himself is mighty. - Lao Tzu

+Adapt or perish, now as ever, is nature’s inexorable imperative.  - H.G.
+Wells

 Death before dishonor.

 If you can't explain it simply, you don't understand it well enough. - Albert Einstein